viktorodman/better-idasen/web-app/README.md

 # Better Idåsen Web

-A web app created to be able to control the [IKEA idåsen](https://www.ikea.com/se/sv/p/idasen-skrivbord-brun-beige-s39281018/) through a web browser using bluetooth.
+A web app created to be able to control the [IKEA idåsen](https://www.ikea.com/se/sv/p/idasen-skrivbord-brun-beige-s39281018/) desk through a web browser using bluetooth.

 ## TODO